 Mostly healthcare providers hire different individuals to perform coding and billing tasks but there are also offices where a single individual performs the medical biller duties.
 To understand the importance of medical coding and billing, we need to first learn what their day-to-day duties are.

-The main role of a medical coder is to provide decoding services, interpreting patient’s documentation and making suggestions about the appropriate procedures.
+Coders play an important role in providing decoding services, interpreting patients’ documentation, and making suggestions about the appropriate procedures.
 Most of their time is spent in properly analyzing the medical data, decoding medical documents, and checking for any errors.

-On the other hand, the duties of medical billers start once the coders have decoded the medical data.
+On the other hand, medical biller duties start once the coders have decoded the medical data.
 Medical billers then prepare claims and submit to insurance companies, using suitable codes.

 Other than that, they also review and prepare statements for patients to make sure they are error-free.
 The coders and billers should be well-equipped with certain software to organize and maintain data.

 Both the medical billers and coders make sure that they deal with the insurance payments of the patients so the doctors can perform their duties without having to worry about other medical billing and coding duties.
 They are the key to successful revenue cycle management (RCM) in the healthcare business.

 Medical coders are quick at determining the medical procedure for patients by using alphanumeric codes.
 They convey the most efficient and fast medical treatment to the patients.
 They are also helpful in translating difficult medical terminologies into simpler words to create an understanding among the medical insurance providers and the healthcare providers in the medical business.

 Medical coders and insurance billers take medical information from various sources like transcriptions, laboratory results, and electronic data to translate the treatments into codes.